 Since then there has been an explosion in the micro-industry of equipment for backcountry skiers and snowboarders and vastly increased numbers of people going off-piste to search out the white-stuff.
 Sadly there has already been several avalanche related deaths, including many last week, and the toll is only going to grow higher.

-So to help you this winter, and in future winters, here is some backcountry and avalanche information for you to take in before your season or holiday this year.
+So to help you this winter, and in future winters, here is some backcountry and avalanche safety tips for you to take in before your season or holiday this year.
 It’s scary stuff but well worth taking in, it could just save your life.

 As a disclaimer, I would in no way call myself an off-piste or avalanche expert.
 This is a collection of essential information I have collected over my years in the snow, but it is in no way complete or a substitute for proper avalanche training.
 If you’re really serious about going off-piste this year you should invest in a professional course, alongside some reading material (I’d recommend ‘Staying Alive in Avalanche Terrain’ by Bruce Tremper) and regular practice with your gear.